 New car batteries are designed to last for approximately 2 to 3 years.
 If your car refuses to start, it is most likely caused by a dead or weak battery.
-Other problems that can cause no-start symptoms will include a weak or dead starter or a faulty fuel pump.
+Other problems that can cause no-start symptoms are a weak or dead starter or a faulty fuel pump.

-Here are the easy steps on how to jump start a car so you can start your vehicle even if you have a dead or weak car battery.
+Here are the easy steps on how to jump-start a car.
+Using the following methods, you can start your vehicle even if you have a dead or weak car battery.

 The first step is to align both vehicles in such a way that the jumper cables can be connected to both cars.
 You can park the cars facing each other or park the donor car next to the disabled vehicle whenever possible.
 Make sure that both cars are in distance from each other.

 After finding the perfect spot, turn off the engine of the donor vehicle and engage the parking brake.
 Open the bonnet on both vehicles and take off the jumper cables from the car.

 Step 2: Attach the Jumper Cable to the Battery

 The car battery has two terminals: the red positive (+) terminal and the green or black negative (-) terminal.
 If the battery terminals are dirty, take a couple of seconds to clean the terminals using a microfiber or a terry cloth towel.

 Click here to get the best-selling jumper cables for your car!

 Step 3: Start the Engine of the Donor Vehicle

 Start the motor of the donor car.
 Let the engine stay idle for 5 to 10 minutes.
 This is enough time to charge the dead battery of the disabled vehicle.